Dawn Harding - Adult Counsellor, Chippenham (Stepping Stones Counselling)

 By being in a safe environment where you can give yourself the time and space to express yourself freely to someone impartial, without the worry of being judged or the intrusion of someone else's opinion, it enables the healing process to begin.
 To be really listened to, understood and valued for the unique person that you are can be a powerful experience.

 We will work together to explore your concerns so that you can gain a better understanding of yourself through self-reflection, helping you to discover your own solutions to either resolve or cope better with issues.
 It may also be beneficial to incorporate learning some new tools to help manage certain areas of concern.

 I believe that we all have that innate drive to become who we were meant to be and also that we have the inner resources needed to get there, but we often lose sight of this through life's experiences and social conditioning.
 Working with a counsellor can help you re-discover your true self, helping you grow as a person and to feel more empowered and self-aware.

 A bit about me and how I work...

 Having spent most of my life in administration roles I often felt unfulfilled in my work.
 Then several years ago, after encountering my own major life experiences, it gave me the impetus to make those necessary changes, setting me on the path to become a counsellor.
 I feel that my own varied life experiences help me to understand many of the difficulties that life can present us with.
 Now I feel passionate about my work: helping others to help themselves, investing in themselves and their own futures.

-I work with a variety of concerns, ranging from anxiety and depression through to low self-esteem and bereavement.
-I have a particular interest in working with trauma/abuse and trauma-related issues ie. PTSD (post traumatic stress disorder).
+I work with a variety of concerns, ranging from anxiety and depression through to low self-esteem and bereavement and trauma.